HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 It was designed to describe a broad range of resources (both digital and physical) and can be used in various business scenarios.
 Starting in 2000 it became extremely popular among RDF-based vocabularies and received the adoption of the W3C.

 Since 2008 it is managed by the Dublin Core Metadata Initiative (DCMI) and remains highly interoperable with other linked data vocabularies.
-It is typically implemented as a collection of meta tags in a HTML document.
+It is typically implemented as a collection of meta tags in an HTML document.

 {{ figure_markup(
   image="structured-data-dublin-core.jpg",